siljgre/MasterThesis/README.md

 # MasterThesis
-This repository contains the MATLAB files used to train the ANNs, and the files which generated the main results.
+This repository contains the MATLAB files used for ANN training, parameter estimation and model simulation, and the files that generated the main results.
 Following is a description to each file.

 <br/> **Folder: Results** <br/>
 *resultsAll.m:*<br/>